 Buying a processor for a gaming rig isn’t as hard as it used to be.
-Now that AMD’s Ryzen and Intel’s 9th-gen Core CPUs come with more performance and cores than ever before, it’s hard to buy a stinker these days—especially because most games favor graphics firepower over CPU oomph.
+Now that Ryzen 3000-series and Intel’s 10th-gen Core CPUs come with more performance and cores than ever before, it’s hard to buy a stinker these days—especially because most games favor graphics firepower over CPU oomph.
 All that said, there are specific chips that stand out from the horde as the best gaming CPUs due to their price, performance, or nifty extras.

 Whether you’re on a budget or willing to pay for sheer face-melting speed, these are the best CPUs for gaming PCs that you can buy.

 Editor’s note: We updated the news section with AMD’s Ryzen XT announcement.

 Latest gaming CPU news